 Ad extensions get people to notice your ad faster, and even if they don’t drive direct clicks, you’ll certainly notice more clicks on the main headline when an ad extension is showing; take a page out of the big boys’ playbook and implement them today!

 #6.
 Big Spenders Add (a Lot) More Negative Keywords

-Negative keywords are the offensive line of any high-functioning AdWords account: you know they’re there, but you only really think about them when something’s their fault.
+Negative keywords are the offensive line of any high-functioning Google Ads account: you know they’re there, but you only really think about them when something’s their fault.

 If you’re bidding on the perfect keywords (high intent! relevant! volumetrically salient!) but you can’t seem to earn a conversion to save your life, it’s probably not because your prospects don’t like you.
 Provided you’re tracking conversions, it’s likely that either…

 - A lack of negative keywords is causing a deluge of superfluous impressions, many of which are stealing budget away from those interested in your offer

 - Overzealous negative keywords are impeding your ability to enter auctions for relevant search queries

 If you operate with a lean marketing budget, I’m willing to wager that it’s the former.
 Why?